• REVERSE MORTGAGE INFO

 What Are the Reverse Mortgage Closing Costs?

-All reverse mortgage closing costs can be financed into the loan except the appraisal fee and HECM counseling fee.
-HECM Counseling, which is required by HUD, is a fee that can be waived based on income status, and if requested, the counseling free can be part of the closing fees.
+All reverse mortgage closing costs can be financed as part of the loan except the appraisal fee and HECM counseling fee.
+HECM Counseling, which is required by HUD, is a fee that can be postponed by the HUD-approved counseling agency based on income status and can be paid at closing.
 Here are typical reverse mortgage fees:

 FHA MORTGAGE INSURANCE

-This fee is calculated at 2% of the appraised value of the home up to the lending limit and 1/2% of the outstanding balance per year as the loan accrues.
-Mortgage Insurance protects you as follows:
+This info pertains to the FHA HECM reverse mortgage.
+The up-front mortgage insurance fee is calculated at 2% of the appraised value of the home up to the max lending limit and 1/2% on the outstanding balance as the loan accrues.

-a) If you or your heirs sell your home, your total debt owed to the lender will not be greater than the value of your home.
+a) If you or your heirs sell your home, the total debt owed the lender will not be greater than the value of your home or 95%, whichever is less.

 THE ORIGINATION FEE

 This fee is the lender’s fee for doing your loan.
-The maximum fee is set by FHA and is 2% of the first $200,000 of your property's appraised value and 1% over $200,000.
-The maximum origination fee is $6,000.
+The maximum fee is set by HUD and is 2% of the first $200,000 of your property's appraised value and 1% over $200,000.
+The maximum origination fee on the HECM is $6,000.

 OTHER FEES